 As decision day draws nearer, “who” questions are taking priority.

 “Who will get in?
 What happens to the people who don’t?
-Will I get in?
-Who will I become if I do?
+Who will I become if I get in?
 Who will I be, who will I become, if I don’t?”

-I've been immersed in this place for six months.
-You’re probably sick of hearing that MIT is what it is because of the people who go here, so let me rephrase this in a more relevant-to-admissions-decisions way: MIT is what it is because the people here create their own experience.
+I’ve been immersed in this place for six months.
+You’re probably sick of hearing that MIT is what it is because of the people who go here, but it’s true: MIT is what it is because the people here create their own experience.
 They fill what would otherwise be a bunch of (not particularly aesthetically pleasing) buildings with energy, personality, and cool ideas.
 The individual creates his own experience at the Institvte: he takes advantages of the resources that are here, and creates the resources that are not.

 The process of making what you can from a situation doesn’t require a specific setting.

-I would never suggest that it's easy to recreate an MIT experience, because I know that you'd never believe me.
-But I will venture to challenge every single one of you - those who are admitted, and those who are not - to concentrate on what you wanted out of your MIT experience.
+I would never suggest that it’s easy to recreate “an MIT experience” (whatever that even means) because I know that you’d never believe me.
+But I will venture to challenge every one of you – those who are admitted, and those who are not – to concentrate on what you wanted out of an MIT experience when you applied.
 Hopefully, it was more than the chance to physically walk down a specific hallway, or take a specific class taught by a specific person.
 I trust that there were clubs you wanted to join, fields you wanted to explore, dreams you wanted to realize.

 You are guaranteed to meet hurdles and obstacles on the way to getting what you want out of college.
 Not because of where you are, but because of who you are, I challenge you to climb over them, dig through them, beat them down, and not allow yourself to be defined by the school you attend.